-Began performing at age 5 with four of his five brothers (Marlon, Jermaine, Tito and Jackie).
+Began performing at age 5 with four of his five brothers (Marlon, Jermaine, Tito and Jackie), as The Jackson 5.

-1968 - The Jackson Five is signed by Motown Records and the entire family moves from Gary, Indiana to Los Angeles, California.
+1968 - The Jackson 5 is signed by Motown Records.

-November 1969 - The Jackson Five's first single, "I Want You Back," is released.
+November 1969 - The first single by the Jackson 5, “I Want You Back,” is released.

-1971 - "Got to Be There" is released as Michael Jackson's first solo single.
+1971 - “Got to Be There” is released as Jackson’s first solo single.

 1979 - Debut solo album with Epic Records, “Off The Wall,” sells over 20 million copies and has four Top 10 singles.
 Released in August, the album is certified platinum in December.

-December 1, 1982 - "Thriller" is released and is certified platinum the following January.
-It ultimately sells over 50 million copies worldwide and has seven Top 10 singles.
-That album and the song, "Billie Jean," make him the first artist to have a number one pop single, pop album, R&B single and R&B album charts simultaneously.
-"Thriller" remains the all-time best selling album in the record industry.
+November 30, 1982 - “Thriller” is released and is certified platinum the following January.
+That album and the song, “Billie Jean,” make him the first artist to have a number one pop single, pop album, R&B single and R&B album charts simultaneously.

-1987 - "Bad" is released in August and is certified 4x platinum in December.
-Its five number-one singles sets a record for a solo artist on one album.
+1987 - “Bad” is released in August and is certified 4x platinum in December.
+Its five number-one singles set a record for a solo artist on one album.

-November 1991 - Jackson's 11-minute video for "Black or White" debuts during primetime on FOX, MTV and BET causing controversy.
+November 1991 - Jackson’s 11-minute video for “Black or White” debuts during primetime on FOX, MTV and BET.

-into the Rock and Roll Hall of Fame.
+1997 - The Jackson 5 are inducted into the Rock & Roll Hall of Fame.

-September 7 and 10, 2001 - Concert at Madison Square Garden, "Michael Jackson: 30th Anniversary Celebration, The Solo Years", his first performance in the continental U.S. since 1989.
+September 7 and September 10, 2001 - Performs two concerts at Madison Square Garden, “Michael Jackson: 30th Anniversary Celebration, The Solo Years,” his first shows in the continental US since 1989.